bioeconometrician/bioeconometrician.github.io/_posts/2017-10-09-politically_correct_selection.md

 "The last thing I want is a Goth trying to open a portal to hell on my blackboard," wheezed the anti-gender discrimination representative.

 "Well, we have professionally managed to sort out the good from the bad.
 I think the school board will be very pleased with our screening.
 Though we have varied thoughts on each book I think this is the best rounded group I have had to work with.
 Each of our insights provides a different perspective on each subject.
-Even the Anne Air has been selected for the curriculum 18 times in a row I think it was the wisest choice," concluded the principal.
+Even though Anne Air has been selected for the curriculum eighteen times in a row I think it was the wisest choice," concluded the principal.

 "Yes, I'm very pleased with our choice today.
 As you know, they say a good classic never dies," stated the English representative.